mikealbinson/OLED-BLE-SD-Testing/mocks/README.md

 Includes Mocktesting.ino, which demonstrates the output of the tests included in the files

-There are still some bugs in the string passing--that'll be fixed soon
+I haven't implemented all of the functiojns in the example so I'll be working on that for now

 Also hoping include a "send" method for RBL that will report an iBeacon signal being sent even though we can't do that with the current hardware